 Religious Education (RE)

-It is a legal requirement of the National Curriculum that RE is taught in all state-funded schools; academies also have to make provision for the teaching of RE.
-The majority of Church of England schools in Portsmouth and Winchester Dioceses use the Local Authority Agreed Syllabus, Living Difference III, but VA schools are entitled to set their own RE curriculum.
+RE has a special position in schools; it is not part of the National Curriculum, but there is a legal requirement that RE is taught in all state-funded schools and academies.
+The majority of Church of England schools in Portsmouth and Winchester Dioceses follow the Hampshire Local Agreed Syllabus, Living Difference IV, with some using the BCP syllabus, Any Questions?
+VA schools (and academies that were formerly VA) are entitled to set their own RE curriculum, but are encouraged to use their locally agreed syllabus.
 The Diocese also encourages schools to use Understanding Christianity resources and provides training to support this.

 The Agreed Syllabus reflects the fact that Christianity is the main religious tradition in the country, while taking account of the teaching and practices of other religions and world views represented in the United Kingdom.
 In church schools Christianity will be the main religion studied, helping pupils understand the Christian ethos that underpins their school.
-The Church of England has produced a Statement of Entitlement, which sets out the aims and expectation of Religious Education in a church school.
+The Church of England has produced a Statement of Entitlement, which sets out the aims and expectations of RE in a church school.

-For further information about Religious Education in Portsmouth Diocese, please contact the RE consultant Jane Kelly:
+For further information and support please contact the Diocesan RE lead:

 Fellowships for teachers of RE

 The Farmington Institute